Dr Mark Cassidy

 Research interests

-My current research involves study of the socio-technical relationships around industrial decarbonisation.
-In particular I am interested in how communities and industries engage with one another around issues of decarbonisation and how these relations create both opportunities and barriers towards better use of energy resources.
-With my colleagues Prof Steve Yearley and Dr Kyle Parker, we are part of a wider UK wide research project called TransFIRe (Transforming the Foundation Industries Research and Innovation Hub), which is looking into ways to reduce waste and greenhouse gas emissions from industrial processes, as well as finding new ways of taking advantage of industrial activity for the benefit of the communities in which they are based.
+Previous projects have involved the study of the sociotechnical relationships around industrial decarbonisation.
+In particular how communities and industries engaged with one another around issues of decarbonisation and how these relations created both opportunities and barriers towards better use of energy resources.
+With my colleagues Prof Steve Yearley and Dr Kyle Parker, we were part of a UK wide research project called TransFIRe (Transforming the Foundation Industries Research and Innovation Hub), which was looking into ways to reduce waste and greenhouse gas emissions from industrial processes, as well as finding new ways of taking advantage of industrial activity for the benefit of the communities in which they are based.

 Background